Dog Sitter Dog Bites

 Our Attorneys Have Extensive Experience in Dog Bite Cases

 You never know when you might be attacked by an animal.
 Especially a dog.
 Taking a walk around the neighborhood can be a very bitter experience if you come across dogs with violent behavior that end up biting you.
 In California, dog bites are usually the responsibility of the owner.
-But, what if the animal attacks the dog sitter or bites another person while walking with the sitter?
+But, what if these pets attack the dog sitter or bite another person while walking with the dog sitter?